troydai/spiffe-helper-rust/README.md

 Use the provided `kind-config.yaml` plus Make targets to spin up a disposable development cluster without touching your global kubeconfig:

-1. (Optional) If you need to mount certificates into the cluster, create and populate a directory with your certificates (defaults to `./certs`, override with `CERTS_DIR=/absolute/path make cluster-up`).
-The certs mount is only included if the directory exists and contains files.
-2. Run `make cluster-up`.
-The command renders `kind-config.yaml`, creates (or reuses) a kind cluster named `spiffe-helper`, and writes a kubeconfig to `./artifacts/kubeconfig`.
+1. Run `make cluster-up`.
+The command creates (or reuses) a kind cluster named `spiffe-helper` and writes a kubeconfig to `./artifacts/kubeconfig`.
-3. Point `kubectl` at the new cluster with `export KUBECONFIG=$(pwd)/artifacts/kubeconfig` and interact as usual.
+2. Point `kubectl` at the new cluster with `export KUBECONFIG=$(pwd)/artifacts/kubeconfig` and interact as usual.
-4. Tear the cluster down with `make cluster-down`.
-This removes the kind cluster and cleans up the kubeconfig/config rendering under `./artifacts/`.
+3. Tear the cluster down with `make cluster-down`.
+This removes the kind cluster and cleans up the kubeconfig under `./artifacts/`.

 Both targets are idempotent: re-running `make cluster-up` when the cluster already exists refreshes the kubeconfig; `make cluster-down` is a no-op if the cluster is already gone.
-The `artifacts/` and `certs/` directories are gitignored so credentials and kubeconfigs remain local-only.
+The `artifacts/` directory is gitignored so kubeconfigs remain local-only.